 We reserve the right to review and adjust the award package if we become aware of new or misrepresented information, and awards may change without notice.
 Your award is based on the information provided on your application materials.
 It is important that the Office of Student Financial Aid Services is notified of any changes in your enrollment, housing or status while attending.
 You have the right to appeal, in writing, in the event of a revision, non-renewal or cancellation.
 Documents in support of your information may be required.

-You will be notified via student email if it is necessary to revise your award letter.
-Your awards may be revised based on additional information you supply via the FAFSA, verification, changes to your academic credentials or less than full-time enrollment for the entire academic year.
+You will be notified via student email of the revision of your awards.
+Your awards may be revised based on additional information you supply via the FAFSA, verification process, changes to your academic credentials or less than full-time enrollment for the entire academic year.
+All or a portion of your Scholarships may be reallocated with an endowed or funded scholarship, these funds are provided to The College of Idaho by donor(s), individuals, families, organization(s) or other funds.

 A tentative grant, scholarship or loan means that the Office of Student Financial Aid Services has determined that you should be eligible for the amount indicated but official verification has not been received.
 It is your responsibility to forward the appropriate verification paperwork to the College.
 A tentative award will not be credited to your student account.